-Medicare pays for most of your prescription drugs through the Medicare Prescription Drug Program (Medicare Part D).
-You must enroll in a Medicare prescription drug plan to receive most of your prescription drug services.
-You will get your prescription drug services through your Medicare prescription drug plan - not through our Plan.
-You may have to pay a copay for prescriptions covered by your Medicare prescription drug plan.
+If you have Medicare, you will no longer remain eligible for MinnesotaCare.
+You need to get most of your prescription drugs through the Medicare Prescription Drug Program (Medicare Part D).
+You must be enrolled in a Medicare prescription drug plan to get these services.
+The Plan does not pay for prescriptions that are covered under the Medicare Prescription Drug Program.